 Analysis of theories, issues, and research related to teaching in nursing.
 Focus on the process of teaching/learning.
 Seminar, cooperative learning.
 Prerequisite: graduate standing.
-Corequisite: teaching practicum

 NUR 578 Gestalt Therapy I. (3) F

 An introduction to theory and methodology of Gestalt therapy and its uses for mental health promotion and restoration.